xOS/RealM/readme.md

 ## Transports

 With `transport` feature, Realm is able to handle [ws/tls/wss] on both sides.
-This is powered by [libkaminari](https://github.com/zephyrchien/kaminari).
+This is powered by [libkaminari](https://github.com/zephyrchien/kaminari), which is dramatically faster in comparison to other tools.
+[Here are some benchmark results](https://github.com/zephyrchien/boring-relay-bench).

+## Container

+Realm can be run in a container with OCI (like Docker, Podman, Kubernetes, etc), see guides [here](readme.container.md).

 ## Build Guides